Network-Rail-Business-Systems/user-login/README.md

 To get the user login functionality up and running, follow these steps:

-1. In your User model or any other model you want to use for authentication, must implement the `ExistingUser` interface and use one of the provided traits (LdapUniqueIdentifier, HasGuidInDatabase) to retrieve the unique identifier.
+1. In your User model or any other model you want to use for authentication, must implement the `ExistingUser` interface and use one of the provided traits (HasGuidInLdap, HasGuidInDatabase) to retrieve the unique identifier.

 ```
-<?php

-namespace App\Models;

-use Illuminate\Database\Eloquent\Model;
-use NetworkRailBusinessSystems\UserLogin\Interfaces\ExistingUser;
-use NetworkRailBusinessSystems\UserLogin\Traits\LdapUniqueIdentifier;

 class User extends Model implements ExistingUser
 {
-    use LdapUniqueIdentifier;
+    use HasGuidInLdap;

     // Other logic...
 }